The Sweep Method for radiative Transfer in Arepo: Conclusion

 \section{Conclusion}

 In this paper, we introduced a sweep-based radiative transfer method which we implemented for the moving-mesh hydrodynamics code Arepo.
+The method solves the radiative transfer equation under the assumption of an infinite speed of light and a steady state solution.
 As a first test of our implementation of the code, we studied the expansion of an HII region around a point source for the R-type and the D-type regime and compared the results to the analytical predictions as well as results obtained with the SPRAI code.
 We also performed a test which allowed us to study the shadowing behavior behind a dense blob of gas.
 For all the tests, we find good agreement with our results and the results obtained via SPRAI.

 In addition, we performed tests to better understand whether the source iteration method employed correctly deals with scattering.
 To ensure that the code can also handle periodic boundary conditions we performed a series of tests similar to the R-type expansion but with a source very close to the boundaries of the box.
 We find that after $\sim$5 iterations of the periodic boundary sources, the results are virtually indistinguishable from those of the standard R-type test.